 Holiday Choir (Grades 1 - 4, coordinated by PTO)

-Choir is open to all students in grades 1- 4 who want to share their singing talents.
-Fall and spring choir practices weekly right after school.
-The fall choir culminates with a Holiday Choir Performance in December.
+Choir is open to all students in grades 1-4 who want to share their singing talents.
+PTO partner, Starting Arts runs this popular musical program, and holds on-site choir practices weekly right after school at Silver Oak.
+Rehearsals and preparations culminate with a Holiday Choir Performance in December.
 See After School Programs for more information on this PTO-coordinated program.

 Silver Oak Band (Grades 5 and 6, coordinated by PTO)

-The after school instrumental music program, led by Matt Powell (grades 1st - 4th grades classroom music teacher), is available to all 5th and 6th grade students with no previous experience required.
+This after school instrumental music program, led by Mr. Andrew Boyd (5th-6th grade classroom music teacher), begins in the fall and is available to all 5th and 6th grade students with no previous experience required.
 Beginning and advanced levels are available for a variety of instruments including flute, clarinet, alto saxophone, trumpet, trombone, and percussion.
-The program culminates with a performance in the Spring Concert in June.
+The program culminates with a performance in the Spring Concert at the end of the school year.
 See After School Programs for more information on this PTO-coordinated program.